apache/submarine/docs/README.md

 - Docker binary with expected versions.
 - Docker network which allows Docker container can talk to each other across different nodes.

-And when GPU plan to be used:
+And when GPU plans to be used:

 - GPU Driver.
 - Nvidia-docker.

-For your convenience, we provided installation documents to help you to setup your environment.
+For your convenience, we provide installation documents to help you to set up your environment.
 You can always choose to have them installed in your own way.

 Use Submarine installer to install dependencies: [EN](../dev-support/submarine-installer/README.md) [CN](../dev-support/submarine-installer/README-CN.md)